Vedant-MAHAjan/Configuration-Management-with-Ansible/README.md

 * A database is created with the name ```accounts```
 * A user is created with the name ```my_user```

-### Note
+### Note 📝

-Notice the Gathering Facts in each of the output picture...
+Notice the Gathering Facts in each of the output pictures...

 * Gathering facts means Ansible is collecting information on the target machines
 * This helps it to compare the current state to the desired state